gost-dom/fixture/README.md

 > typography.
 I experimented with an alternate name for the library, but I felt
 > "fixture" is the right name for the library, and clarity in the readme file
 > wasn't a good enough reason to rename.

-_Fixture_ is a tool to help setup test fixtures[^1], i.e., a component in the test suite that places the SUT[^2] in a controlled context.

-This is intended for the case when:

-- Setting up the SUT is non-trivial
-- Multiple tests needs to use the SUT in an identical or similar manner

-_Fixture_ is inspired by [pytest fixtures](./docs/pytest-fixtures.md)

 [^1]: Fixture is a metaphor from mechanical engineering.
 A fixture holds a piece
     in place, e.g., when testing its mechanical properties.
 For software testing